kevinlin1/deques/README.md

 1. Read through `ArrayDeque` again, this time focusing on methods most relevant to the failing tests.
 You can open the `DequeTests` file and [drag the tab for a side-by-side view](https://www.jetbrains.com/idea/guide/tips/drag-and-dock/) with your `ArrayDeque` code.
 1. Based on what you now know about the bug, develop a hypothesis for what could have caused the problem.

 > For example, we might *hypothesize* that the way that the `newIndex` variable inside the `resize` method is going outside the bounds of the `newData` array.
 Knowing the answer to this question might help us zero-in on the problem, leading us to generate another hypothesis that provides a more direct line of reasoning about the line of code that caused `newIndex` to grow too large.

-To verify a hypothesis, we can add **debugging print statements** to show the current value of a field or a variable in the program.
-Using your debugging print statements, can you piece together what's causing the problem?
-It may or may not be easy because the `confusingTest` has so much packed into it.
-We can write a simpler **unit test** that can make things easier to debug by adding another test method to the `DequeTests` class.

-A unit test is a method designed to verify that a single piece of functionality (like a single method in the `ArrayDeque` class) works as expected.
-In this project, we're using the JUnit framework, which allows you to define unit tests using an `@Test` annotation as seen in the `DequeTests` class.
-Try following the examples in the `DequeTests` class to define a unit test of your own that can reproduce the problem in `confusingTest` in as few lines as possible.
-Writing smaller tests can help us keep track of all the important details needed to debug a program.

-> ✨ Identifying the root cause is one of the most important parts of debugging.
 The fix to a bug often leads directly from an explanation about the problem.

-It's easy to lose track of time and get stuck in a deep hole when debugging.
-Come to office hours, chat with other students, and return after taking a break!
+> ✨ It's easy to lose track of time and get stuck in a deep hole when debugging.
+Come to office hours, chat with other students, or return after taking a break!

-Once you've identified the root cause, make a change that will address it.
-Check your work by running the test again.
-If there are more issues, you can go back and generate another hypothesis.
-This process can take a while: even professional programmers spend a lot of time debugging.
-The advantage of experience is that you're able to more rapidly generate new hypotheses and eliminate hypotheses that wouldn't work without having to test them by editing the code.
+To verify a hypothesis, we can use the debugger to pause the program at any point in time.
+[Watch this video](https://youtu.be/e7K8CNr3j2w) by Iris Zhou to learn more about how to debug your deques in IntelliJ.

 After you've implemented a fix, make sure that it also works with this alternative sequence of tricky removes.